jsfenfen/990-xml-database/README.md

 You can remove all filings from a given index file with the [remove_year](https://github.com/jsfenfen/990-xml-database/blob/master/irsdb/return/management/commands/remove_year.py).
 It's likely to run faster if indexes are in place.

+#### Removing only the rows that were half loaded

+If loading gets interrupted, you can remove only the rows where parse\_started is true and parse\_complete is not with the management command [remove\_half\_loaded](https://github.com/jsfenfen/990-xml-database/blob/master/irsdb/return/management/commands/remove_half_loaded.py).
+It also requires a year as a command line argument.

+ `$ python manage.py remove_half_loaded 2018`

 #### File size concerns

 The full download of uncompressed .xml files is over ~74 gigabytes.
 Processing a complete year of data probably entails moving at least 15 gigs of xml.